EmmaSteinman/cs372/project/project3.md

 ### 0\.
 Design Document

 Before you turn in your project, you must copy [the project 3 design document template](vm.tmpl) into your source tree under the name pintos/src/vm/DESIGNDOC and fill it in.
 We recommend that you read the design document template before you start working on the project.
-See section [D. Project Documentation](pintos_10.html#SEC152), for a sample design document that goes along with a fictitious project.

 * * *

 ### 1\.
 Paging